intelowlproject/docs/docs/GreedyBear/UpgradeToV2.md

-# Upgrade GreedyBear 1.x to 2.x
+# Upgrade from GreedyBear 1.x
-For the upgrade from GreedyBear 1.x to 2.x manual intervention is required, because the underlying PostgreSQL version changed from 13 to 18.
+For the upgrade from GreedyBear 1.x manual intervention is required, because the underlying PostgreSQL version changed from 13 to 18.
+This guide applies whether you are upgrading to 2.x, 3.x, or any later version — the process is the same.
+It is recommended to always upgrade directly to the most current version.

 If you follow this guide carefully, you should not lose any data in the process.
 However, it is **strongly recommended** to backup your system before performing the update.

 ## Prerequisites
 - GreedyBear 1.x running with PostgreSQL 13